Icinga/icingaweb2/doc/resources.md

 # Resources

 The configuration file *config/resources.ini* contains data sources that can be referenced in other configurations.
-This allows you to manage all connections to SQL databases in one single place, avoiding the need to edit several different configuration files, when the connection information of a resource change.
+This allows you to manage all connections to databases at one central place, avoiding the need to edit several different files, when the connection information of a resource change.

 ## Configuration